Audio-WestlakeU/FN-SSL/README.md

 # FN-SSL
 A python implementation of <a href="https://arxiv.org/pdf/2305.19610.pdf" target="_blank"> "FN-SSL: Full-Band and Narrow-Band Fusion for Sound Source Localization" </a>, INTERSPEECH, 2023.
-(A simple version, more detailed introduction will be updated soon)

 + **Contributions**
   - Full-Band and Narrow-Band Fusion for moving sound source localization, the full-band layers focus on learning the inter-frequency dependencies of spatial/localization cues.
 The narrow-band layers focus on exploiting these narrowband inter-channel information.
 Meanwhile, FNSSL has good generalization ability on real datasets.